mrdavemorgan/lepgallery/readme.txt

 * Multiple gallery views:  Top level intro, thumbnails, browsing previous and next pictures.

 == Dependencies ==
+1. This is the browsing view.
+One picture is larger and thumbnails for the previous and next picture links are displayed.

+== Dependencies ==

 * PHP GD lib on server.
 This is mostly standard these days.
 * Permalinks via Settings -> Permalinks -> Custom Structure -> /%category%/%postname%